SEARCH

 http://www.harrisinteractive.com/harris_poll/index.asp?PID=744

-What's most unfortunate about some Hillary Supporters (HS), is that they'll routinely attribute criticism of Ms. Clinton to misogyny.
-What a sad slap in the face to all women in public affairs.
+What's unfortunate about some Hillary Supporters (HS), is that they'll routinely attribute criticism of Ms. Clinton to misogyny.
+What a slap in the face to all women in public affairs or women with alternative views on Ms. Clinton.

 Yet, some HS maintain that American men will only support women if we don't feel "threatened" by them and by extension women we do admire are sycophants - shrinking violets in need of male pollen.

-Sadly, this invective is delivered by the same people who can't fathom how an African-American like Justice Clarence Thomas holds beliefs at odds with their own - so what do they allege?
+Sadly, this invective is delivered by the same people who can't fathom how an African-American like Justice Clarence Thomas holds beliefs at odds with their own.
+So what do they allege?
 He's behaving as an Uncle Tom.
-After hearing that sort of thing, ask yourself - who is the bigot?
+After hearing that explanation, one might ask - who is the bigot?

 Hillary Clinton, official public photo

-And as for the gender-card-playing habits of HS who continue to stereotype reasons for male opposition to Ms. Clinton, ask yourself - who is sexist?
+Similarly, for the gender-card-playing habits of HS who continue to stereotype reasons for male opposition to Ms. Clinton, one might ask - who is sexist?

 Tuesday, December 18, 2007